Maunatlala

+The economically active population comprises all persons of either sex who furnish the supply of labour for the production of goods and services during a specified period of time-reference period.
+According to Central Statistics Office (2011) most employees in Maunatlala are paid in cash and they constitute 21.8 % of the people.
+The Self-employed represent around 1.8 % of total active population.

 School

 It has three schools, two primary schools and a junior school.
 It also has a library that was opened in 2015.
 The primary schools are Masupe Primary School and Maunatlala Primary school.
 Its junior school also called Maunatlala Junior Secondary school.
 It offers form 1 up to form 3 classes.
 All of the schools are government owned.
 There are also numerous day care centres around the village including a pre-school/pre-classes at Maunatlala primary school.

 Sports

 There are many football clubs in Maunatlala.
 There is Dinare Fc, Maunatlala United, Kopung Saints, Silver Stars fc, FC Hollywood, Lotsane fc and River Stones fc.
 The biggest teams are Dinare fc and Maunatlala United.
 They normally face each other on high tempo games during holidays especially during the MAGODIMO festive season tournaments.
 There are also several clubs for other sporting codes like volleyball and netball.
 In volleyball there is Zone 14.